 Erica did not know about this place before, so imagine her reaction when I told her we were climbing those stairs.
 Wait, you don’t have to guess, I have a photo of her response!

-Halfway the stairs, we took a breather.
+Halfway through the stairs, we took a breather.
 Looking at how far we got already and how far we still needed to go.
-While we were catching our breath and having a sip of water, we saw some runners going up the stairs without effort.
+While catching our breath and having a sip of water, we saw some runners going up the stairs without effort.

 I always find it crazy how these people decide that’s their workout for the day.
 Anyway, props to them!